if you've wandered around this website, seen some of the photos and read some of the words, it is probably obvious:

 somewhere in the middle of all that a creative process, energy, spirit awakened without any trying on my part. maybe that was what all the previous traveling and moving was seeking.

-yet, even all those word only comes close. can't really explain why. perhaps words just aren't the appropriate medium. that's where the photos come in.
+yet, even all those words only comes close. can't really explain why. perhaps words just aren't the appropriate medium. that's where the photos come in.

 if these photos have any value, they express in some small, imperfect way the essence of this unfolding process, honoring the energy and spirit of these places.